SLCLADAL/tools/contextmapper/README.md

-# ContextMapper - LADAL Word Co-occurrence Network Tool
+# WordWebber - LADAL Word Co-occurrence Network Tool

 ## About

-**NetworkMapper** is a browser-based word co-occurrence network tool developed by the [Language Technology and Data Analysis Laboratory (LADAL)](https://ladal.edu.au) at the University of Queensland.
+**WordWebber** is a browser-based word co-occurrence network tool developed by the [Language Technology and Data Analysis Laboratory (LADAL)](https://ladal.edu.au) at the University of Queensland.
 It takes plain-text files, builds a feature co-occurrence matrix (FCM) using a sliding context window, and visualises the words that co-occur most frequently with a keyword of your choice — both as an interactive network you can explore in the browser and as a static downloadable plot.

 No R knowledge or software installation is required.
 The tool runs entirely in the browser via [Binder](https://mybinder.org/).